Pittsburgh Pennsylvania Temple

-The Pittsburgh Pennsylvania Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) under construction in the Cranberry Township suburb of Pittsburgh.
-The intent to construct the temple was announced on April 5, 2020, during the general conference by church president Russell M. Nelson.
-The temple is the church's second in the state of Pennsylvania, and the first temple in the western part of the state.
+The Pittsburgh Pennsylvania Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Cranberry Township, Pennsylvania, a suburb of Pittsburgh.
+The intent to construct the temple was announced on April 5, 2020, by church president Russell M. Nelson during general conference.
+The temple is the church's second in the state of Pennsylvania, and the first in the western part of the state.